-Mexican officials raise Oaxaca earthquake death toll to six
+Mexican officials raise Oaxaca earthquake death toll to seven

 Mexico is combating one of the world’s most severe coronavirus outbreaks, and emergency management officials had expressed concern about what it would mean to respond to a large earthquake in the middle of a pandemic.

-Mexican newspaper El Universal reported that at least 10 hospitals were damaged by the quake.
-In some cases, patients had to be temporarily evacuated.
+Civil protection coordinator David Leon said that more than 20 hospitals were damaged in the country, Deutsche Presse reported.
+Mexican newspaper El Universal reported that in some cases, patients had to be temporarily evacuated.

 The state oil company, Petróleos Mexicanos, was forced to briefly shut down its refinery.
 One worker at the refinery died when he fell during the earthquake, the company said.